 Driving in a car is the best way to travel in Sardinia and will allow you to explore the island.
 You will be able to discover the spectacular beaches and coves, experience the diverse scenery and views and visit some of the towns, villages and historical sites.
 There are no motorways in Sardinia but there are A roads connecting the major cities together.

-On average a car hire in Cagliari costs £25 per day.
+On average a car hire in Cagliari costs £25 per day, depending on the time of the year; summer is more expensive.

 Filling up a tank of fuel costs between £45 and £60, depending on the car size.